What is shilajit?

 How fast does Shilajit work?

-We recommend taking 250mg to 500mg Shilajit daily.
-If you take 250mg to 500mg Shilajit daily, you can notice the first effects within two weeks, such as:
+We recommend taking 250mg to 500mg of Shilajit daily through a tea with honey.
+If you take 250mg to 500mg of Shilajit daily, you can notice the first effects within two weeks.

 How do you use Shilajit?